victorwon/GSDropboxActivity/README.md

 Just copy the GSDropboxActivity folder into your project.

-## 3. Add a GSDropboxActivity object to your list of custom activities
+## 3. Add a GSDropboxActivity object to your list of custom activities and share some NSURL objects

+GSDropboxActivity can share NSURL objects where each object is the URL of a file on the local disk.

 ```objective-c
 - (void)handleShareButton:(id)sender